rajinder-yadav/dm-css/README.md

 <div class="bx0"> ... </div>
 ```

-You can also use a combination to remove only one side like this:
+You can use a combination of styles to remove only one side of the border.

 ![bro](images/br0.png)